vysokeskoly/cache-bundle/README.md

 ### Step3

 Use created services.
-From example above *vs.cache.data* and *vs.cache.session*.
+From example above *vysokeskoly.cache.data* and *vysokeskoly.cache.session*.